Lelystad–Zwolle railway: Construction

 On 6 December 2012 the railway was opened by Queen Beatrix, using the Dutch Royal Train to traverse the new track.
-Scheduled services began operating on Sunday, 9 December 2012.
+Scheduled services began operating on 9 December 2012.
 The journey from Lelystad to Zwolle takes 25 minutes, reducing journey times from Amsterdam to Zwolle – and further north – by about 15 minutes.
 The total length of the new track is 50 km.